Senkaku Islands dispute: Beginnings

+The United States controlled the disputed islands after World War II.
 In 1972, the United States ended its occupation of Okinawa and the Ryukyu Island chain, which included the Senkaku Islands.
 Although the United States transferred administration of the islands to Japan as part of Okinawa, it did not take a position on the question of who their sovereign was.